JVOsteen/JVOsteen.github.io/index.md

 * Football (Go Hawks!)
 * History (especially Ancient Roman history)
 * Debate
-* Travelling (when there isn't a global pandemic)
+* Traveling (when there isn't a global pandemic)

 ### Facts

 * I can name every country on a blank map.
 * I'm also very good with flags and can probably match most countries with their flag.
-* I've got tons of family in Mexico and have spent many summers in the beautiful country.
+* I have family in Mexico and have spent many summers in the beautiful country.
 * I participated in congressional debate in high school.
-* My favorite movie is Interstellar by my favorite director Christopher Nolan.
+* My favorite movie is Interstellar directed by my favorite director, Christopher Nolan.
-* I strongly dislike all candy unless it is chocolate (e.g. Reese's, KitKats, etc).
+* I'm not a fan of candy unless it is chocolate (e.g. Reese's, KitKats, etc).
 * As a Seattleite, I can proudly say I am a coffee addict.